ghztomash/StandaloneMixxx/README.md

 ## Updates

-Rerun the same install command whenever you want to update the managed pieces.
+Rerun the installer to update the components it manages.

-For the bootstrap install:
+For the bootstrap:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ghztomash/StandaloneMixxx/main/install.sh)" -- --bootstrap
 ```

-For a local checkout:
+Or in the local checkout:

 ```sh
 ./install.sh
 ```

-The installer updates clean git checkouts with `git fetch` and a fast-forward merge.
-If you changed files inside one of those checkouts, it stops instead of overwriting your work.
+The installer updates clean Git checkouts with `git fetch` and a fast-forward merge.
+If a checkout contains local changes, it stops without overwriting them.

-Mixxx package updates are handled through apt.
-When Mixxx is selected, the script runs `apt-get update` and installs the needed packages again.
-For `--custom`, it fetches the latest release metadata from GitHub and downloads the matching `.deb`.
+Mixxx package updates use apt.
+With `--custom`, the installer checks the latest GitHub release and downloads the matching `.deb`.

 ## Uninstall

-Remove the managed skin link, controller links, desktop autostart entry, and clean managed checkouts:
+Remove the managed skin link, controller links, desktop autostart entry, and clean controller and skin checkouts:

 ```sh
 ./install.sh --remove